dmx-systems/dmx-documentation/docs/user.rst

 Inline Topic Links
 ------------------

-When editing the text field of an item you can embed links to other topics into the text.
+When editing a HTML field of an item you can directly link to other topics of your knowledge base.

-These inline topic links are clickable so that the referred topics are revealed on the topicmap.
-Link creation utilizes the search/create dialog.
-So you can link to existing topics or create new ones on-the-fly.
-Select the term you want to embed the link into and use the editor's "T" icon to create the link.
+Select the text you want to use as label for the link and then use the editor's "T" icon.

 .. image:: _static/editor-t-icon.png

+Link creation utilizes the :ref:`search/create dialog <user-search-create-dialog>`.
+Using it you can link to existing topics or create new ones on-the-fly.

 .. image:: _static/clickable-inline-topic-links.png

+Clicking on inline topic links will reveal the linked topic in a topicmap.

 .. _user_uploading-or-embedding-images:

 Uploading or embedding images
 -----------------------------

-To upload or embed an image, you have to go via the richtext editor right now.
+Uploading images is currently only possible through embedding them in HTML fields.
+To upload or embed an image select some text in an HTML field and the richtext editor opens.
-The richtext editor is accessible in all HTML fields, e.g. in a Note.
-Write text into the HTML field and select some of it.
-The richtext editor opens.

 .. image:: _static/richtext-editor-upload-embed.png

-The image icon lets you upload an image from your computer into the DMX database.
+The image icon lets you upload an image from your computer into the HTML field.
 The film icon lets you embed an image from a website.

-(For the detailed use, please see the respective :ref:`modeling example<user-model-composite-with-composite>` below.)
+For a more detailed description you are invited to have a look at one of our examples on :ref:`how to model a database of plants<user-model-composite-with-composite>` and how to picture plants in DMX through uploaded images.

 .. _user_deleting-things: